Edward James Roye: Emigration to Liberia

-Presidency (1870-71)
+Presidency (1870–71)

 Roye was inaugurated as President of Liberia on January 3, 1870.
 In the decades after 1868, escalating economic difficulties weakened the state's dominance over the coastal indigenous tribal peoples.
 Conditions worsened, the cost of imports was far greater than the income generated by exports of its commodity crops of coffee, rice, palm oil, sugarcane, and timber.
 Liberia tried desperately to modernize its largely agricultural economy.

 Financial problems

 In 1871, Roye tasked the speaker of the House of Representatives, William Spencer Anderson, with negotiating a new loan from British financiers.
 Anderson secured $500,000 under strict terms from the British consul-general, David Chinery, but was heavily criticised and eventually arrested.
 Anderson was apparently tried the following year for his part in securing the loan.
 He was found not guilty, but he was shot to death while leaving the courthouse.

 End of presidency

 Roye was removed from the presidency on October 26, 1871, in what some allies called a coup d'état.
 The circumstances surrounding his removal from office, however, remain murky and highly partisan.
-What is known is that he was jailed for several months following his ouster and soon died under equally mysterious circumstances.
+What is known is that he was jailed for several months following his ousting and soon died under equally mysterious circumstances.
 His unpopular loans with Britain as well as fears from the Republican Party that he was planning to cancel the upcoming presidential election were among the reasons for his forced removal.